php-ru/symfony-docs-ru/reference/constraints/Iban.rst

 Basic Usage
 -----------

-To use the Iban validator, simply apply it to a property on an object that will contain an International Bank Account Number.
+To use the Iban validator, apply it to a property on an object that will contain an International Bank Account Number.

 .. configuration-block::